YongjoonYoun/homepage/content/fun/Grossman/index.md

 These equations describe the optimal path of consumption, investment in health, and the evolution of health capital over time.

 For a more detailed explanation and rigorous derivation, refer to **Chapter 7** of "Health Economics" by Charles E. Phelps, which provides a comprehensive treatment of the Grossman model in both basic and extended forms.
-You may also refer to the paper:
-- Grossman, M. (2000).
-"The Human Capital Model." *Handbook of Health Economics*, Volume 1, Elsevier.

 ## Understanding the Dynamics